mistakia/nano-community/docs/getting-started-users/storing/setup.md

 ## Setup a password manager

-Regardless of what wallet you use, it is good practice to have it backed up.
-Using a password manager to backup your seeds and secret keys provides the best mix of convenience, security, and durability.
+Regardless of what wallet you use (software or hardware), you will need to back it up with a paper wallet.
+Using a password manager as a paper wallet to backup your seeds and secret keys provides the best mix of convenience, security, and durability.

 You should be using a password manager for other reasons anyways.